 - If camping by water, have your child always wear a lifejacket.
-It’s a great habit for them to get into so when they’re older, you don’t even have to ask.
+It’s a great habit for them to get into, so when they’re older, you don’t even have to ask.

 - Train your son or daughter to sit in a “campfire safety chair” when there’s a campfire.
 Explain how fire, just like a hot stove at home, could hurt them.

 - Nights can be cold, but don’t pile on too many blankets.
 The same safe sleeping rules at home apply while camping.
-Dress your child in layers, such as tight pajamas with footies, and then a sleep sack.
+Dress your child in layers, such as tight pajamas with footies and then a sleep sack.

 - Secure a red-light headlamp around your fast-moving toddler (if the light is on their lower back instead of their belly button, they are less likely to mess with it).
-The light allows you to always see where your child is when night falls.
+The light allows you always to see where your child is when night falls.

 - Bring a cheap rug, foam puzzle pieces, pack-in-play or you can even secure a bounce chair to a strong tree limb to provide your child a safe place to play.

 - A folding camp highchair or one that hooks onto a table (if your site has a picnic table) is a great way for your child to enjoy “clean” food when camping.
 Having a child hold a plate on their lap in a camp chair is asking for disaster.
-The space between the bench and table on a picnic table is wide and toddlers can easily fall trying to reach their food on the table.
+The space between the bench and table on a picnic table is wide, and toddlers can easily fall trying to reach their food on the table.

-What to pack when heading camping with your kids:
+Camping fun: What to pack when heading camping with your kids: